 Forestland management decisions are implemented over a long time span, often exceeding an individual's lifetime.
 Estate planning is critical to ensure the long-term duration of your forest management goals.
 Even if your decision is to do nothing, and let the forest take care of itself, that decision affects a multitude of resources.

-Forest Stewardship Workshops: UCCE will be hosting a series of Forest Stewardship workshops in 2019 with the goal of helping landowners develop forest management plans to increase the resilience of their forest land.
+Forest Stewardship Workshops: UCCE is hosting a series of Forest Stewardship workshops across California, with the goal of helping landowners develop forest management plans to increase the resilience of their forest land.
 See http://ucanr.edu/forestryworkshops/ for information on attending a workshop.

 Forest stewardship series: The University of California Cooperative Extension developed a 25-part, free, online publication series to provide owners of California forestland with a comprehensive source of information pertinent to the management and enjoyment of their lands.
 This information will help you formulate and implement strategies for achieving your personal goals as a landowner.
 The series provides an introduction to the lifelong study of forest stewardship that is part of owning forest property.